obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Alpha
 Before having a driver in the system, or if one is not available, we default to best effort QoS for incoming pods.
+This will ensure that we can start the cluser initial pods such as cni-pods, dns-pods and CCI Driver pod.

 A newly installed CCI Driver becomes responsible to handle incoming pods.
 It is responsible for reading the state from the kubelet on startup.